Enforcer (comics): Charles L. Delazny, Jr.

 Enforcer manages to recover before the authorities arrive.
 In his civilian form, Enforcer convinces the authorities that Carson Collier Jr. was the Enforcer, causing Carson to be arrested for Enforcer's crimes.
 Charles Delazny Sr. soon figures out that his own son is the Enforcer.

 While gathering info on Ghost Rider, Doctor Druid visits Charles Delazny Jr. and uses his powers to probe his mind.
 He learns that his son is the Enforcer.

 The Committee later hires Enforcer and gives him a modified automated pistol to replace his disintegrator ring.
 His first assignment is to "silence" writer Buck Cowan (who was about to expose the Committee's activities to the cops).
 Enforcer kills Buck Cowan's former employer.

-The Committee informs Enforcer that Buck Cowan's friend is Jack Russell and the fact that Jack is also Werewolf by Night.
+The Committee informs Enforcer that Buck Cowan's friend is Jack Russell and that Jack is also Werewolf by Night.
 Enforcer confronts Cowan at Russell's apartment.
 Russel transforms, but is unable to stop the Enforcer from using his "tingler" (a device which attaches to the victim's spine and causes him to ignite into flames if he tries to tell anyone about the Enforcer) on Cowan.
 The fight draws the attention of Spider-Woman, who defeats the Enforcer and leaves him for the police.

 While in custody, Enforcer attempts to confuse the police by claiming that he is Carson Collier Jr. His deception is not exposed until he makes his escape.

 While "Carson Collier" is serving time in California State Prison, he receives a private visit from newspaper tycoon Rupert M. Dockery.
 Dockery contrives to leave behind a cane with a hidden blade, allowing the Enforcer and four other inmates to overpower the guards and make their escape.
 Enforcer then plans revenge against Spider-Woman.
 He steals the only bronze representation of Anasi the Spider from the Los Angeles Museum of Anthropology and Folk Art in order to lure Spider-Woman to him, then defeats and captures her.
 When her criminologist partner Scotty McDowall tries to rescue her, the Enforcer shoots him with a psycho-chemical incendiary dart.